Obsolete Calibres

 Samuel Colt invented this model but it is conventionally named after Elisha K Root who was a noted Colt designer.
 This example bears the serial number 1532 which places it in the first year of manufacture (1855) This model is a Model 2 in .28 calibre but this revolver was also made later in .31 calibre.
 With a 3 1/2in. octagonal barrel, the top flat stamped ‘COLT’S PAT. / 1855’ and ‘ADDRESS COL. COLT / HARTFORD CT.
 USA’, five shot cylinder with roll engraved stagecoach hold-up scene, blued frame with grooved top-strap and back-strap in one, sheath trigger, case-hardened hammer, rammer with spring-catch, varnished figured walnut rounded one piece grip, the revolver has all matching numbers, and much of its original finish, in original mahogany case fitted and lined in burgundy velvet (faded) with American eagle and shield between stars and crossed revolvers powder-flask, and brass bullet mould stamped ‘Colt’s Patent’ which still contains one each ball and conical bullets.
 All in all a pretty little Colt revolver to complement any collection ….. £2,400

 Smith & Wesson New Model 3 Target Single Action revolver in the rare .32-44 calibre.
 This highly regarded and sought after revolver appeared on many guises and calibres, but only 2,621 were chambered for this unusual target cartridge, which was in itself unusual in that the bullet was seated right down to the level of the case neck thus placing it close to the barrel to hopefully promote accuracy.
 Manufactured from 1877-1910 this example may well be a first year production as it bears a serial number of 624 The revolver is in excellent mechanical condition with tight lock up and the action functions correctly.
 It still shows around 95% plus original bluing on the frame and barrel with a small amount of loss at the muzzle.
 The cylinder however does show loss of bluing on outer surface, but the flutes still show almost 100% bluing.
 The bluing losses may be down to holster wear although carrying a target revolver in a holster may seem a rather odd thing to do.
-The mother of pearl type grips add a touch of style but the lower rear aspect of the left-hand grip shows some loss of shape, possibly breakage in antiquity but this barely detracts from the overall condition of this revolver. £2,950
+The mother of pearl type grips add a touch of style but the lower rear aspect of the left-hand grip shows some loss of shape, possibly breakage in antiquity but this barely detracts from the overall condition of this revolver. £2,950 ON HOLD

 Colt 1849 pocket percussion revolver in .31 calibre made in 1863 with 1-line New York address.
 Serial # 226610 In very good condition with traces of original finish retained in protected areas with overall pleasing dove gray patina.
 Octagonal 4″ barrel, cylinder scene still largely visible.
 Grips show no major signs of distress, only light wear.
 Shootable bore and crisp and tight action and mechanics.
 Full or partial matching numbers observed on frame, barrel, loading lever, wedge, cylinder, cylinder arbour, and grip straps. £1,700

-1861 vintage .31 caliber percussion Colt 1849 Pocket revolver with 4″ octagon barrel, 2-line Hartford address, brass pin front sight, v-notch rear sight, 5-shot cylinder with stagecoach hold up scene roll mark, silver plated brass grip straps, and 1-piece smooth walnut grips. in very good condition with finish almost entirely thinned to pleasing brown gray patina.
+1861 vintage .31 caliber percussion Colt 1849 Pocket revolver with 4″ octagon barrel, 2-line Hartford address, brass pin front sight, v-notch rear sight, 5-shot cylinder with stagecoach hold up scene roll mark, silver plated brass grip straps, and 1-piece smooth walnut grips. in very good condition with finish almost entirely thinned to pleasing brown grey patina.
 Cylinder scene worn but still largely visible.
 Grip straps retain significant portions of silver plating thinning to bright brass.
 Grips have finish loss with minor impressions and some wear at base.
 Fine bore and mechanics with tight action.
 Full or partial matching numbers observed on frame, barrel, loading lever, wedge, cylinder, cylinder arbour, and grip straps. £1,700

 Special Order Winchester Model 1894 .32-40 lever action rifle.
 Winchester Model 1894 special order rifle made by the Winchester Repeating Arms Company in 1905.
 26″ blued half octagon Winchester barrel in .32-40 caliber with Winchester 2 line address, fitted with Lyman sporting front sight and Redfield Buckhorn rear sight.
 Blued solid frame action, plain trigger with rare button magazine.
 Winchester walnut standard buttstock with steel crescent buttplate with matching walnut forearm with blued nosecap.
 Condition shows 50% original blue with light surface corrosion fading to silvery patina in wear areas.
 Action worn to a silvery brown patina.
 Wood has traces of varnish with light handling and usage marks.
 Good bore and mechanics.
 Brass cases available if required. £2,400